Ahoward21/code-quiz/README.md

 # Code-Quiz
-Quiz designed to test your coding knowlege. built using local storage web APIs, timed intervals and event listeners.
+Quiz designed to test your coding knowlege.
+Built using local storage web APIs, timed intervals and event listeners.